AlexanderKoch-Koch/EvolvingANN/README.md

 # Python CUDA C extension
 cuda/EvolvingANN.c contains the Python interface.
 All the functions directly accessible from Python are defined here.
 The first function call should always be init().
 This calls the init() function in Brain.c which initializes all variables for the ANN.
 The function think() in Brain.c causes one compute step for all neurons (read inputs -> compute output -> store output - > tag active synapses).
 The output is determined by a simple threshold function with some randomness to improve exploration.
+This randomness will be slowly decreased to improve exploitation near the end of training.
 Additionally, the connections between neurons are changed if required.
 Connections with a low absolute value are removed and replaced by a new random connection.
 The weight will be again initialized randomly.
 In order to maximize reward, Brain.c contains a function called process_reward().
 This changes the synapse weights according to the following formula: weight += learning_rate * recent_synapse_activity * reward. recent_synapse_activity will not be reset since it might have caused a reward which has not yet been processed.
 It will only be reset when reset_memory is called.
 This necessary for Simulations like CartPole in which the agent can "die".

 # Hyperparameter optimization through an evolutionary algorithm
 Evolution.py tries to find the optimal hyperparameters through random mutation.
 After each generation, the best agents are selected for the mating pool.
 The child agents will then receive random parameters from this pool.
 A specific percentage of these child parameters will additionally be mutated.

 # Python test code
-Python/Simulation.py currently provides an interface to the CartPole environment for the C extension.
+Cuda/test.py currently provides an interface to the CartPole environment for the Python extension.

-# Future plans
-This ANN, of course, has to run on a GPU to achieve some reasonable performance.
-NVIDIA's CUDA platform would be suitable.
-However, this AI approach should first be tested on a smaller scale.